OTF — Capital Grant

 grant_single_labels|criteria

-- Community benefit and relevance (30%): Fit with funding priority and project objective, response to community need, and anticipated benefit.
+- Community benefit and relevance (30%) - Evaluates how well the project fits with the selected funding priority and project objective, addresses community needs, and the realism of anticipated benefits.

 grant_single_labels|register